wlsanders/dsp/05a-python.md

 Tuples: They are immutable (Big Difference).
 They can be any type.

+Tuples will work as keys in a dictionary, lists can't be used as a key in a dictionary.

 ---

 ###Q2.
 Lists &amp; Sets

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

 sets: unordered, a set requires items to be hashable but a list does not.
+Sets can't contain duplicates, sets do not allow indexing.

+Sets are significantly faster if determining if an object is located in the set but are slower when you iterate over the contens.

+tryingSets = set([1,2,3,4, 4,5,6,5,4,3,2,1])
+tryingLists = list([1,2,3,4,4,4,3,2,5])

+print tryingSets prints [set([1, 2, 3, 4, 5, 6]) and print tryingLists prints [1, 2, 3, 4, 4, 4, 3, 2, 5]]

 ---